estnltk/estnltk/docs/tutorials/dependency_syntax.rst

 Syntactic information stored in layers ``LAYER_CONLL`` and ``LAYER_VISLCG3`` can also be processed in the form of :class:`~estnltk.syntax.utils.Tree` objects.
 This datastructure provides an interface for making queries over the data, e.g. one can find all children of a tree node that satisfy a certain morphological or syntactic constraint.

-The method :py:meth:`~estnltk.text.Text.syntax_trees` can be used to build syntactic trees from a syntactic analysis layer.
-This method builds trees from all the sentences of the text (note: there can be more than one tree per sentence), and returns a list of :class:`~estnltk.syntax.utils.Tree` objects (see :ref:`ref-tree-object` for details), representing root nodes of these trees.
+The method :py:meth:`~estnltk.text.Text.syntax_trees` can be used to build syntactic trees from a syntactic analyses layer.
+This method builds trees from all the sentences of the text (note: there can be more than one tree per sentence), and returns a list of :class:`~estnltk.syntax.utils.Tree` objects (see :ref:`ref-tree-object` for details) representing root nodes of these trees.

 In the following example, the input text is first syntactically parsed, and then trees are build from the results of the parsing::